edriso/pitchlabs-discord-bot/README.md

   These files are essential for expanding the bot's functionality.
 Each feature should be contained within its own file, making it easier to manage and maintain the bot's capabilities.

   - **Adding New Features:**
-    If you want to add a new feature to the bot, create a new file in the `/features` directory.
+    If you want to add a new feature to the bot, create a new JavaScript file in the `/features` directory.
 The content of this file should look like this:

     ```javascript
     export const initialize = () => {